 Places to stay on Gili Air

 Gili Air has budget – luxury accommodation options.
-We stay at Blue Lagoon and recommend it.

 You can search for accommodation here:

 Try the fresh Seafood BBQ at Scallywags, they also serve vegetarian options!